MartaGlowacka/Rent-a-house/README.md

-Rent w house in Bieszczady!
+Rent a house in Bieszczady!